+

 The first Chhath ghat of Kathmandu

-After the people’s movement II (2006), that area was occupied by landless squatters.
-Since then, people have been organising the Chhath puja on the western bank of the Kupandole Bagmati bridge.
+Following the People’s Movement in 2006, that particular area was occupied by landless squatters.
+Since then, the Chhath Puja has been organized on the western bank of the Kupandole Bagmati bridge.

 From the festival of Madhes to the festival of all

-Before 2006, there was no holiday dedicated to this festival.
-So, people found it easier to celebrate it in Kathmandu than to travel to their original places, inform all the three.
-On the other hand, as the country was witnessing a violent conflict between the government and the Maoist rebels, travelling to the southern districts became even more difficult and frightening.
+Before 2006, there was no specific holiday designated for this festival.
+Consequently, individuals found it more convenient to celebrate it in Kathmandu rather than undertaking the journey to their native areas, as shared by all three individuals.
+Additionally, given the violent conflict between the government and Maoist rebels at that time, travelling to the southern districts became even more challenging and intimidating.

-Premashi says, “These bad times brought good changes for the development and promotion of the Chhath festival in Kathmandu.
-Many started celebrating Chhath in Kathmandu only, just because of the difficulties of going to their hometown in Terai.”
+“These bad times brought good changes for the development and promotion of the Chhath festival in Kathmandu.
+Many started celebrating Chhath in Kathmandu only, just because of the difficulties of going to their hometown in Terai,” says Premashi.

-Hence, gradually, people living in different parts of Kathmandu started organising Chhath pujas at different ghats (riverbanks) including at Guhyeshwari in the valley.
+Consequently, residents from various areas of Kathmandu gradually began organising Chhath Pujas at various ghats (riverbanks), including Guhyeshwari in the valley.

-But, what brought major limelight to this festival in Kathmandu was the practice of observing Chhath puja in Ranipokhari that started in the early 2010s.
-After that, locals of Kathmandu, and people from other communities got attracted to this festival, says Premashi.
+However, the significant attention to this festival in Kathmandu was drawn by the practice of observing Chhath Puja in Ranipokhari, which commenced in the early 2010s.
+Following this, locals of Kathmandu and individuals from other communities became attracted to this festival, ays Premashi.

-Today, this festival has become one of the greatest festivals of Kathmandu.
+Nowadays, this festival has evolved into one of the most significant celebrations in Kathmandu.

 React to this post